samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 ```

+### Future Work <a class="anchor" id="eighth-bullet"></a>

+#### Beyond yt

+Open source scientific software foster innovation and supports a surge of new tools, which does introduce a sustainability problem for users.
+It's hard to keep up with new developments and learn new tools.
+The Analysis Schema is designed to address this problem - any python module can be added to the underlying model.
+This allows for any packages to be accessed and run in the JSON interface.
+So users can use JSON sytanx to run any scientific python code.

+Here's an example where [napari](https://napari.org/) is access through the JSON interface using VSCode and a Jupyter notebook:

+<div align="middle"><video controls src="images/schema_napari.mp4" width="800"/></div>

-### Domain Contexts - Beyond Astrophysics
+#### Beyond Astrophysics

+Historically yt was developed for computational astrophysics, and it is our goal to expand yt beyond it's original domain but implementing a domain contexts system.
+Adding a way for the Analysis Schema to detect and adjust the schema according to the domain the user is working will just users more computational power to answer research questions.

-Historically yt was developed for computational astrophysics, but we aim to expand yt's capabilities to support:
+In the future, we are aiming to expand yt's capabilities to support:

 - __Geophysics__
 - __Neuroimaging__
 - __Weather__
 - __Climate__
 - __Oceanography__

-**Common elements and operations are often used across natural science domains** and we aim to identify and encode those operations into the analysis schema to make yt's visualization and analysis funcationality more accessable.
+**Common elements and operations are often used across natural science domains** and we aim to identify and encode those operations into the analysis schema to make yt's visualization and analysis functionality more accessible.

 Operations of analysis and visualization are often reused across domains including:
 - Loading and registering data into a coordinate system